DallanQ/splendor/QA.md

 [winner-or-maybe-not](https://boardgamegeek.com/thread/1469770/winner-or-maybe-not)

->What if player 1 inadvertently gets the amount of mines to claim a noble favour but didn't notice it.
-And then player 2 purchase a mine and gets that noble.
-And then the player 1 notice that he could have gotten it long ago.
-Who that noble is?

-Everyone is responsible for his own game-play and If you fail to apply a rule that would have been beneficial to you, you're out of luck.
-That being said, Player 2 got the noble.

 [splendor](https://boardgamegeek.com/thread/2707937/splendor)

 >When being visited by a noble and you use 3 diamonds to procure that noble.
 Can you use those same 3 diamonds again for an additional noble or do you need to procure an additional three diamonds?